harness/ff-android-client-sdk/docs/further_reading.md

     }
 }
 ```
-This non-blocking approach utilizes a callback to notify the application of the SDK's readiness or any errors encountered during initialization.
+This approach is non-blocking and leverages a callback mechanism to inform the application about the SDK's initialization status.
+Here's how it works:
-* You might get multiple callbacks if there was a failure and the SDK attempts to retry authentication.
+* Success Callback: This callback is invoked once when the SDK is successfully initialized.
+It signifies that the SDK is ready for use.

+* Failure Callback: This callback may be invoked multiple times if the SDK encounters errors during the initialization process.
+Each invocation provides an error detailing the cause of failure.
+The SDK will automatically attempt to retry authentication, leading to multiple invocations of this callback until a successful initialization occurs or the application decides to stop retrying.

 #### Without using a callback
 If you don't want to use a callback, you can simply initialize the SDK.
 Defaults will be served for any variation calls until the SDK can complete initialization.